When planning a trip to Colombia, you might wonder if it’s worth adding Cali to…

 There are many ways to find affordable activities wherever you go.
 A little preparation and flexibility can lead you to the cultural experience you expect to get from your vacations.

 You’ve read about the some cool ways to travel the world on a budget.
 Now it’s time to make your travel a reality.
+With the money saved, you can also find ways to travel working full time.

 Leave a quick comment below right now and be sure to get my newsletter for exclusive travel tips and adventures.